aagontuk/cheatsheets/gitcommands.md

-git commit			# To commit changes that are staged. git commit -m "COMMIT_MSG"	# Commit with inline commit message. git commit -a			# stage all modified files and commit.
+git commit			# To commit changes that are staged. git commit -m "COMMIT_MSG"	# Commit with inline commit message. git commit -a			# stage all modified files and commit. git commit -v			# will add diff of changes in the commit message.
 ```

 ### git rm ###